 - A complete set of Professional Rodeo Equipment is supplied for each participant to use FREE during the clinics.
 Any of these items can be purchased at special discount prices during the clinic if you so choose.

-Bull Rope - Bull Riding Spur Package - Bull Rope Pad - Bull Rope Bag - Bull Riding Glove - Gear Bag - Bell Strap & 2 Bull Bells - Rosin & Rosin Bag - Boot Straps - Rodeo Chaps - Protective Helmet (optional) - "Brain Pad" Mouth Piece - Professional Bull Riding Protective Vest
+- Bull Rope, Bull Riding Spur Package, Bull Rope Pad, Bull Rope Bag, Bull Riding Glove, Gear Bag, Bell Strap & 2 Bull Bells, Rosin & Rosin Bag, Boot Straps, Rodeo Chaps, Protective Helmet (optional), "Brain Pad" Mouth Piece and Professional Bull Riding Protective Vest

-No experience necessary.
-Participants should be at least 14 years of age and MUST have medical insurance.
-Professional Rodeo equipment is provided.
-Meals and lodging are not included.
+- Participants should be at least 18 years of age and MUST have medical insurance

 Do you provide equipment or do we have to bring our own?